weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 This code defines an error base class `IOError` and two specializations `FileNotFoundError` and `FileAccessDeniedError`.
 The `openFile()` function may return any one of them, but this doesn't mean we need to handle them all explicitly.
 Instead the example has special handling only for `FileNotFoundError`, while `FileAccessDeniedError` and all other `IOError`s end up in the last handler.

 Like all type structures, error type hierarchies are powerful when designed right.
 Involved class names should always express their categories to avoid hard-to-find bugs.
 This is especially true for error code paths, as coverage is typically low here.
-In the example both specializations have `File` prefixes, so it's pretty clear that they are `IOError`s.
-Whereas I think `AccessDeniedError` would be too general already and could cause confusion.
+The example uses `File` prefixes to indicate the relation to `IOError`s.

 ### Conclusion

 It's always great to use a library and get handy features that work out of the box.
-The reason LLVM's rich error handling library can provide such features (and implement them in a straightforward and pragmatic way), is that it hardcodes a crucial detail of the system: a common base class for all user-defined error types.
+The reason LLVM's rich error handling can provide such features (and implement them in a straightforward and pragmatic way), is that it hardcodes a crucial detail of the system: a common base class for all user-defined error types.

 Providing the same kind of tooling with Boost Outcome may not be impossible, but it's not straightforward either.
 I assume it goes through template hell at least once :) For an error handling approach I consider this a downside.
-I'd rather go for the simplest possible solution, which let's me write compact code that is intuitively understandable for me and everyone who reads my code.
+I'd rather go for the simplest possible solution and write compact code that is intuitively understandable to the reader.
 This is where robustness originates.

 <a style="float: left;" href="{{ site.baseurl }}{% post_url 2017-09-06-llvm-expected-basics %}">&lt; Prev: Motivation</a>
 <a style="float: right;" href="{{ site.baseurl }}{% post_url 2017-10-28-llvm-expected-helpers %}">Next: All Helpers &gt;</a>